basharat921/HCCDA-Tec-Essential/Resume.md

 # Huawei Cloud Systems – NVTEC-Corvit Systems Multan
 **HCCDA-Cloud Tech Essential:**
 1.	**Huawei Cloud Eco System** guidelines to troubleshoot issues effectively and maintain overall system stability
-2. Linux Virtual Machines to configure and manage network services, storage solutions (VPCs ECS, EVS & OBS)
+2. Linux Virtual Machines to configure and manage network services, storage solutions *(VPCs ECS, EVS & OBS)*
-3.	**Configure NW and Storage Services** using EVS of different OS for initialization, formatting, and creating snapshots for backup and cloning.
+3.	**Configure NW and Storage Services** using EVS of different OS for initialisation, formatting, and creating snapshots for backup and cloning.
 OBS for storage Operations by creating buckets and managing file uploads and downloads for unstructured data.
 SFS to share across multiple OS servers, demonstrating seamless cross-platform file access
-4.	**Deploy Enterprise Web** on Secure VPC to integrate required cloud resources (ECS, ELB, RDS, CES, auto scaling)
+4.	**Deploy Enterprise Web** on Secure VPC to integrate required cloud resources *(ECS, ELB, RDS, CES, auto scaling)*
 5.	**Compute Services** for different OS to use IMS services for customize templates, life cycles and Identical ECS
 6.	**Deep Seek** Deployed a high-bandwidth ECS and installed the Ollama framework.
 Downloaded and staged the large DeepSeek 1.5B model from a preconfigured OBS bucket